johndunne2019/pands-problem-set/README.md

 **1. Solution_1.py**

  This file contains my solution to problem 1 in the Problem Set which asks the user to input a positive integer and outputs the sum of all numbers between one and that number.
 In this solution I added a feature to return a message to the user asking them to only enter a positive integer if the number entered by them is less than zero.
 This feature is an if statement that prints this message to the screen if the user has entered an input less than zero.
 In a similar way I have used an if statement to ensure the program is only run where the input is greater than one.
 I asked for one to be added to the users input and then established a range between 1 and the new value of the variable.
 The reason I increased the value the user entered by one is because this is necessary to have an accurate range.
 The sum function is then used to sum all the numbers in the range and print them to the screen.
+In the solution I used 3 variables- the number entered by the user, a new variable (the number entered by the user plus one) used to establish the range and a third variable which will be the sum of the range.
+I used fstring to print an output string to the screen when the program runs.

 **Further reading and references**
 * I developed this solution myself and I have included below some links where I did additional reading on if statements, range and sum functions which form a core part of this solution.
 * Sum: https://www.w3schools.com/python/ref_func_sum.asp and https://docs.python.org/3/library/functions.html
 * if statements: https://docs.python.org/3/tutorial/controlflow.html#if-statements and https://www.w3schools.com/python/python_conditions.asp
 * Range: https://docs.python.org/3/tutorial/controlflow.html#the-range-function and https://www.w3schools.com/python/ref_func_range.asp
+* I learnt about fstrings to format output in week 7 lectures and also additional reading here: https://realpython.com/python-f-strings/

 **2. Solution_2.py**